schollz/goaubio-onset/README.md

 # goaubio-onset

-A pure Go implementation of the aubio onset detection library.
-This library transpiles the onset detection functionality from the [aubio](https://aubio.org) C library to pure Go, with no CGO dependencies.
+A pure Go implementation of the aubio onset detection library for audio slice detection and analysis.

-## Features

-- **Pure Go**: No CGO, fully portable Go implementation
-- **Multiple onset detection methods**:
-  - Energy
-  - High Frequency Content (HFC)
-  - Complex Domain
-  - Phase-based
-  - Weighted Phase
-  - Spectral Difference
-  - Kullback-Liebler (KL)
-  - Modified Kullback-Liebler (MKL)
-  - Spectral Flux
-- **Configurable parameters**: Threshold, silence detection, minimum inter-onset interval
-- **Adaptive spectral whitening**: Optional preprocessing for improved detection
-- **Peak picking**: Robust peak detection with filtering

 ## Installation